 Nicky Cooke – The Manager at Livingstone Textiles Yeovil, Nicky is a busy farmers wife with a big interest in customer service and sewing.
 She has created some gorgeous and country inspired mounted stag heads, made from some of the fabrics in the Yeovil store and you can see her creations all around the shop.
 Nicky also enjoys making lampshades from the shop fabrics and working cross stitch in her spare (?!) time at home.

 Tracey Whatley – is our queen of haberdashery at Yeovil and keeps a close eye on any new products she thinks we’d like as well as keeping the wool department tip top and sparkling with colour.
 As most crafters will know, good cake sits very well with a sewing or knitting project and Tracey enjoys baking cakes to share in Yeovil, her speciality being Pavlova, no wonder they’re always so cheerful in the shop!

 Anita Bell – Anita is our resident tutor in all things knitting and sewing.
 She runs a Knit & Natter group in the upstairs room every Wednesday and Saturday.
 A patient teacher, she also runs courses on patchwork and piecing at the Yeovil shop and is an expert on sewing machines if you need help and advice in this field.
 Anita also made the exquisite knitted bunting hanging up in the Yeovil store.

-You may also meet one of our Saturday girls Flora (in Bridport) and Eleanor (in Yeovil) as well as Bethan Baldry and Maisie Harley when they are home from University and in Bridport.
+You may also meet one of our Saturday girls Rosa (in Bridport) and Eleanor (in Yeovil) as well as Bethan Baldry and Maisie Harley when they are home from University and in Bridport.